TutorialsLast Updated Jul 1, 202410 min read

-CI/CD systems follow a multi-tiered environments pattern: development, testing, staging, and production release are all part of this process.
-Each setting in this cycle could have a variety of set ups and configurations.
-As a result, having to set up separate configurations for different environments could be inconvenient and burdensome.
+Most CI/CD systems follow a multi-tiered environments pattern.
+Development, testing, staging, and production release are all part of this process.
+Each setting in this cycle could have a variety of setups and configurations.
+As a result, having to set up separate configurations for different environments can be inconvenient, burdensome, and risky.

 Prerequisites